 Each year Graduate Research Assistants (GRA) and Graduate Teaching Assistants (GTA) are appointed to assist with the education and research goals of the Department.
-The students must be on qualified or approved status to be eligible for assistantships.
 Selection of these appointees is competitive and is made on the basis of academic excellence, promise as a graduate student and the student’s ability to help the department.
 The General Graduate Record Examination (GRE) must be taken if a student wishes to be considered for funding.
 Students interested in obtaining an assistantship must contact the Chair of the Department or their faculty advisor before the deadlines for application.
 Note that only full time campus students are eligible for assistantships.

 Tuition waivers provide for a waiver of tuition to full time campus students who are commencing or continuing work toward a graduate degree.
 Awards are made on the basis of academic achievement and promise.
-Several tuition waivers are available to Space Studies graduate students who are on approved or qualified status, on a per-semester basis.
 The following conditions apply for granting a tuition waiver:

 - The General Graduate Record Examination (GRE) must be taken if a student wishes to be considered.